abinit/abinit/doc/mkdocs-tutorials/rf1.md

 * * *

 This ABINIT tutorial is now finished.
-You are advised to read now the [ second tutorial on DFPT](lesson_rf2.html)
+You are advised to read now the [[lesson:rf2|second tutorial on DFPT]]